 Russell Reynolds recommends that boards conduct a proactive board and director activism defense review.
 To help prepare and defend against an activist targeting a board and individual directors, RRA uses five filters to analyze each incumbent director and identify those most likely to be targeted by an activist investor.

 JACK "RUSTY" O'KELLEY III is the Global Head of the Board Consulting and Effectiveness Practice.
-He is also a member of the Board and CEO Advisory Group, a division of Russell Reynolds.
-Based in New York, Rusty has significant experience working with clients on board effectiveness, corporate governance matters
+He is also a member of the Board and CEO Advisory Partners, a division of Russell Reynolds.
+Based in New York, Rusty has significant experience working with clients on board effectiveness, corporate governance matters and CEO succession planning.